JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

     return Result.Error(RuntimeException("Error logging in", e))
     ```

-2. For email validation, replace the `Patterns` class from the `android.utils` package with a Kotlin regular expression matching the pattern in the `LoginDataValidator` class:
+2. In the `LoginDataValidator` class, for email validation, replace the `Patterns` class from the `android.utils` package with a Kotlin regular expression matching the pattern:

     ```kotlin
     // Before